-AP VoteCast: Late momentum boosts Biden in Virginia
+AP VoteCast: A state-by-state snapshot of Super Tuesday

 COLORADO

-Colorado voters considered both health care and climate change as important issues facing the nation, with about a third naming each.
+Sanders appeared to connect with voters in Colorado on the issues and it paid off with a victory.
+Voters there considered both health care and climate change as the most important issues facing the nation, with about a third naming each.

-A wide majority of all voters in Colorado — about 8 in 10 — expressed support for a tax on the use of carbon-based fuels, such as coal, oil and natural gas.
+On those two issues, voters say Sanders has an advantage over other candidates as the best positioned to handle both climate change and health care as president.

-On those two issues, voters say Sanders has an advantage over other candidates as the best poised to handle both climate change and health care as president.
-But other candidates muddle the picture on other issues.
-About as many say Warren or Bloomberg could handle the economy as say that of Sanders.
-Similar shares say Biden, Sanders and Warren would be best able to handle immigration.
+Sanders won about 4 in 10 Latino voters in Colorado.
+Close to half of voters under 45 supported the 78-year-old senator, while older voters divvied up their support among several candidates.
+And Sanders led among both college-educated voters and those without a college degree.

 MASSACHUSETTS